niranjantitan76/LandingClubStudy/README.md

  - **Loan Status:** A significant portion of risky loans are either "Charged Off" (defaulted) or still "Current" (ongoing).
 This highlights the ongoing risk associated with these loans.

  - **Interest Rates:** Risky loans consistently have higher interest rates compared to non-risky loans, indicating the lender's assessment of increased risk.

-    Loan Purposes: Debt consolidation and credit card loans appear to be the most common purposes for risky loans.
+ - **Loan Purposes:** Debt consolidation and credit card loans appear to be the most common purposes for risky loans.
 This suggests that borrowers struggling with existing debt may be more likely to take on higher-risk loans.

  - **State Distribution:** The distribution of risky loans across states is not uniform.
 Some states have a higher concentration of risky loans compared to others, potentially indicating regional differences in risk factors.

-    We can see that the majority of loans are for credit card debt consolidation, followed by other purposes such as home improvement and small business loans.
+- **Home Owners** We can see that the majority of loans are under rented and mortgage ownership.

 ![alt text](image-31.png)